*updated November 2024

 Branding: Another essential term in PR is branding.
 This refers to the process of creating a unique name, logo, and identity for your business or product.
 A strong brand identity can help you stand out in a crowded market, build trust with your audience, and create a lasting impression.

 Coverage: Coverage is a term used to describe the media attention or exposure that a company or individual receives in news outlets, social media, or other platforms.
 Positive coverage can help to enhance a company’s reputation, while negative coverage can damage it.
-Check out some of the most recent coverage we’ve confimred for our clients here!
+Check out some of the most recent coverage we’ve confirmed for our clients here!

 Distribution: Once you have your messaging and content in place, you need to distribute it effectively.
 This term refers to the act of communicating your PR messages through various channels, such as media outlets, social media, and influencers.
 Effective distribution can help you reach your target audience and generate buzz for your brand or product.